MicaelaBartomeo/MicaelaBartomeo/README.md

-- 👋 Hi, I'm @MicaelaBartomeo
+- 👋 Hi, I'm Micaela Bartomeo.
 - 👀 I currently study Aerospace Engineering at UNLP, Argentina.
 - 🌱 I have been studying Python for the past 2 months.
 - 💞️ My main goal is to work as Embedded Dev into Space Industry but for now, I want to work as Backend Dev.